What are hookworms?

 There are four phases of hookworm infection:

-As the hookworm larvae travel via the bloodstream to the lungs, they penetrate into the lung air sacs and ascend the windpipe to the pharynx (the back of the mouth) and are swallowed.
-In a minority of patients this phase is associated with generalised urticaria.
-Infected individuals are often unaware of the larvae travelling through the lungs but they may have a mild cough and throat discomfort.
+As the hookworm larvae travel via the bloodstream to the lungs, they penetrate the lung air sacs and ascend the windpipe to the pharynx (the back of the mouth) and are swallowed.
+In a minority of patients, this phase is associated with generalised urticaria.
+Infected individuals are often unaware of the larvae travelling through the lungs, but they may have a mild cough and throat discomfort.